-Pain that is isolated to just one joint is called monoarticular joint pain.
-A joint may simply be painful (arthralgia) or may also be inflamed (arthritis).
-Arthritis usually causes warmth, swelling, and rarely redness of the overlying skin.
+Pain in a single joint may be caused by arthritis.
+Arthritis usually also causes warmth and swelling, and rarely redness of the overlying skin.
 Pain may occur only when the joint is moved or also be present at rest.
 Fluid may collect within the joint (called an effusion).

 Pain that seems to be coming from a joint sometimes originates in a structure outside of the joint, such as a ligament, tendon, or muscle (see Introduction to the Biology of the Musculoskeletal System Introduction to the Biology of the Musculoskeletal System The musculoskeletal system provides form, stability, and movement to the human body.
 It consists of the body's bones (which make up the skeleton), muscles, tendons, ligaments, joints, cartilage... read more ).
 Examples of such disorders are bursitis Bursitis Bursitis is painful inflammation of a bursa (a flat, fluid-filled sac that provides cushioning where skin, muscles, tendons, and ligaments rub over bones).
 Movement is usually painful, and bursae... read more , tendinitis Tendinitis and Tenosynovitis Tendinitis is inflammation of a tendon.
 Tenosynovitis is tendinitis accompanied by inflammation of the protective covering around the tendon (tendon sheath).
 The cause is not always known.
 Tendons... read more , sprains Overview of Sprains and Other Soft-Tissue Injuries Sprains are tears in ligaments (tissues that connect one bone to another).
 Other soft-tissue injuries include tears in muscles (strains) and tears (ruptures) in tendons (tissues that connect... read more , and strains.
 Pains caused by these disorders are usually not considered true joint pains.